adrianababakanian/gatsby-personal-site/src/pages/code/cal-hacks-permanent-site/index.md

 tags: ["code"]
 ---

 A permanent landing page for an organization establishes both consistency in visual identity and a platform for showcasing its mission.
-As the world's largest collegiate hackathon, [Cal Hacks](https:calhacks.io) consistently is working to drive initiatives, partner with other teams & companies, and make an impact in the world of tech.
+As the world's largest collegiate hackathon, <a href="https://calhacks.io" target="_blank" class="matcha">Cal Hacks</a> consistently is working to drive initiatives, partner with other teams & companies, and make an impact in the world of tech.
 As such, I developed a permanent site to go along with the [Cal Hacks brand]() I created.

 ![Cal Hacks Site](./ch-site.png)